The historical map of Florence

-DECIMA is the collaborative product of a dedicated team of researchers from the Department of History and the Centre for Medieval Studies at the University of Toronto.
+DECIMA is the collaborative product of a dedicated team of researchers from the Department of History at the University of Toronto and the Department of History at Brock University.
 With the help and continued support of a network of international collaborators, DECIMA has continued to grow.
 Ongoing technical development is made possible thanks to the support of the Information and Instructional Technology Services (IITS) at the University of Toronto.

 Below are listed the DECIMA contributors and supporters, and you can also certainly contact us.

 I teach renaissance and early modern History at the University of Toronto.
 My research lies at the intersections of politics, gender, religion, and charity, and has explored how Renaissance cities handled orphans, abandoned children, criminals, and the poor in the fifteenth and sixteenth centuries.
 One recent book, Cultures of Charity: Women, Politics, and the Reform of Poor Relief in Renaissance Italy (Harvard University Press, 2013) won prizes from the Renaissance Society of America and the American Historical Association.
 The most recent monograph, Religious Refugees in the Early Modern World: An Alternative History of the Reformation (Cambridge University Press, 2015) asks how we might re-interpret the Reformation if we recognize it as the time in European history when the religious refugee emerges as a mass phenomenon.
 My current research into sensory conceptions of space in Renaissance Florence was the impetus for creating DECIMA as a digital tool mapping social, sensory, and built environments.